-HIE418B The United States as a World Power, 1919 to the Present
+HIE418 The United States as a World Power, 1919 to the Present taken prior to this course.

 This course will consider, through a combination of lectures and seminars the actions of the United States as a World Power.
 Themes and topics discussed will include the tension between isolationism and international commitments and the interplay of foreign policy and domestic developments.

-(It is recommended that HIE416A: The US as an Emerging World Power to 1919, be taken prior to this course.)
+Notes: Offered in alternate years.
+It is recommended that HIE416: The US as an Emerging World Power to 1919, be